jmscslgroup/simulink_ws/README.md

 # simulink_ws
-ROS Workspace for Simulink generated ROS node.
+ROS Workspace for Simulink generated ROS packages.

 ## Why this?
 When working with Simulink model, we are interested in generating ROS packages in model-based design manner.
 However, creating a separate repo for each ROS package means so many repos on GitHub to track which can flood the Github repo list.
-Instead of creating separate repo for each generated ROS package, it is better to have one repo on Github with src/ diretory.
-Each new generated ROS package **should** go to src/ directory.
+Instead of creating separate repo for each generated ROS package, it is better to have one repo on Github with `src/` diretory.
+Each new generated ROS package **should** go to `src/` directory.

 ## How to use this repo?
 Check out the repo first